Aryan283/Aryan283/README.md

 ### I'm a student studying Computer Science and a Webdev enthusiast

-- 🔭 I’m currently working on my Coding skills [ No Projects at the moment ;) ]
+- 🔭 I’m currently working on my Coding skills
 - 🌱 I’m currently learning JavaScript
 - 💬 Ask me about anything
 -  🥅 2023 Goal - Work with people who are pioneers in web development.